 Security is also another consideration that a cloud service broker should be able to assist with, Park said.
 "You want to have an overarching security strategy from the cloud service broker," he added.

 Park also advised making sure the broker could provide support, which can be a big value-add when, for example, a platform as a service project goes awry.
 The support offered should be enablement, not necessarily traditional support, he added.

 "A broker is more than just reselling a service," Constable said.
 Brokers need to also provide things like architectural design services to help developers pull their projects into the cloud and support those projects through their lifecycles.

 Of course, the final question for most developers is whether or not a broker really is necessary.
 "Some [developers] are perfectly happy finding the stack [and] isolating the interface to the cloud provider," Baudoin said.
 If the code is isolated enough and architecturally separated from the rest of the program, it will be easy enough to change providers down the road, sans broker, he added.

 Christine Parizo is a freelance writer specializing in business and technology.
 She focuses on feature articles for a variety of technology and business-focused publications, as well as case studies and white papers for business-to-business technology companies.

 Why cloud service brokers need to differentiate themselves

 Christine Parizo asks:

-What do you think is most important for a cloud service broker to assist with?
+Which of the following do you think is important for a cloud service broker to assist with?

 0 ResponsesJoin the Discussion